YakovianOfir/Attack-Surface-Service/README.md

 # Documentation

 See 'docs' directory for the key project details, including all the supporting documents created over the course of the project.
-In particular, it explains the architectural design concepts used to development Breacher.
+In particular, it explains the architectural design concepts used to develop Breacher.

 ![img_1.png](design.png)

 # Build & Distribute

 Breacher is based around the central concept of the Maven Build Lifecycle.
-What this means is that the process for building and distributing a particular Breacher artifact is clearly defined.
-To ship a new artifact, install Java & Maven on Windows / Linux / Mac.
+That is, the process for building and distributing a particular Breacher artifact is clearly defined.
+To ship a new artifact, install [JDK 17](https://www.oracle.com/java/technologies/downloads/#java17) & [Apache Maven](https://maven.apache.org/install.html) on Windows / Linux / Mac.

 The default lifecycle consists of the following phases: